-On October 30, 2019, Reps.
-Zoe Lofgren (D-CA) and Dan Newhouse (R-WA), introduced the "Farm Workforce Modernization Act, HR 5038, is bipartisan immigration legislation that would provide undocumented farmworkers and their family members with a path to legal immigration status and citizenship, revise the H-2A program to address some employer and worker concerns, and impose mandatory employment verification ("E-verify") in agriculture.
-The legislation represents the culmination of difficult, months-long bipartisan negotiations that included the UFW, UFW Foundation, and Farmworker Justice, as well as agribusiness representatives.
+In March 2021, Reps.
+Zoe Lofgren (D-CA) and Dan Newhouse (R-WA), re-introduced the "Farm Workforce Modernization Act of 2021."
+The Farm Workforce Modernization Act (FWMA), HR 1603, is bipartisan immigration legislation that would provide undocumented farmworkers and their family members with a path to legal immigration status and citizenship, revise the H-2A agricultural guestworker program to address some employer and worker concerns, and impose mandatory employment verification ("E-verify") in agriculture.
+The legislation represents the culmination of difficult, months-long bipartisan negotiations that included the United Farm Workers, UFW Foundation, and Farmworker Justice, as well as agribusiness representatives.
+During the last Congress, the FWMA was passed in the House by a vote of 260-165, including 34 Republicans and almost all Democrats, but was not considered by the Senate.

-A path to immigration status for undocumented farmworkers is critically important to our nation's food and agriculture system.
+A path to immigration status and citizenship for undocumented farmworkers is critically important to our nation's food and agriculture system.
 A majority of the nation's roughly 2.4 million farmworkers are undocumented and living with the fear of deportation.
 If enacted, this legislation would alleviate that fear by providing farmworkers and their families with an opportunity to earn legal immigration status.
-With legal status and a path to citizenship, farmworkers would be better able to improve their wages and working conditions and challenge serious labor abuses.
+Farmworkers would be better able to improve their wages and working conditions and challenge labor abuses.
 This would result in a more stable farm labor force, and greater food safety and security to the benefit of employers, workers, and consumers.

-The bill also would revise the existing H-2A visa program to address some farmworker and employer concerns with the program.
+The bill also would revise the H-2A visa program.
 Farmworker advocates have pressed for reforms to reduce widespread abuses under this flawed program, while agricultural employers have lobbied heavily to remove most of its modest labor protections.
-The compromise includes important new protections for farmworkers, such as finally granting H-2A workers the same legal protections that U.S. farmworkers have.
-At the same time, the bill also contains difficult concessions that were made in order to reach an agreement.
+The bill contains compromises regarding the H-2A program as well as the earned legalization program in order to gain the bipartisan support needed to pass the bill in both the House and the Senate.